 make an appointment

-Autistic brains often form powerful, passionate interests.
+Autistic brains often form powerful and passionate interests.
 These interests are more than hobbies.
 They can be central to your child’s sense of identity and joy.
 When talking about a favorite subject, you might see increased animation, eye contact, or verbal fluency.
 A child who struggles in other conversations may suddenly speak with clarity and excitement about trains, space, animals, art, or game design.
 These interests can also lead to impressive knowledge, creativity, and skill development.

 SENSORY USE & INTERESTS